Suyi32/Suyi32.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Ph.D.
+Candidate
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+I am Suyi Li.
+My personal website is in construction now:

+- To be updated

 What else do you need?